9. File Uploads and Document Processing¶

 curl -i -F "file=@/tmp/huge.pdf;type=application/pdf" http://localhost:8080/v1/files

-# HTTP/1.1 413 Request Entity Too Large
+You should see 413 Request Entity Too Large.

 Step 5: Deploy with the gateway and UI

-Once the agent is happy locally, redeploy:
+Once the agent is happy locally, redeploy.
+Make sure you're in the

-helm upgrade calculus-gateway ../calculus-gateway/chart \
+helm upgrade calculus-gateway ../calculus-gateway/chart/ \

 --set files.maxBytes=25m \